 Think about whether you want to clerk after graduation.

-• Meet with the Clerkship Office.
+• Meet with the Office of Judicial Careers.

 Research Postgraduate Fellowships and Search for Jobs